Meet Amanda Hearst, Founder and Chair of Friends of Finn

 However, after seeing all those little dogs in cages, with looks of fear and anxiety in their eyes, with their hair knotted and their bodies weak and emaciated, I had to know the truth.

 So, with the help of The HSUS, we did some research and the news hit me like a bullet in the chest: Yes, Finn was, in fact, a "puppy mill dog."

 Finn had come from a puppy mill that had had countless citations and had, at one particularly low point, housed 900 dogs in the same vicinity.

 It was then that Friends of Finn was born.
 I knew that I could make an even bigger impact by aligning my friends (all of whom have pets that they adore) to raise awareness and funds to stop the industry of puppy mills.

 I am astonished by the success of our committee in such a short time.
 It is gratifying to know that we have not only raised money to rescue animals but also helped raise awareness of the problem.

 This is an exciting moment in the campaign against puppy mills, and I am so proud to be a part of this movement.

 We hope you enjoy learning about this incredible cause.
 We look forward to your support and we'll keep you posted on everything from upcoming events to current FOF news.

 Amanda Hearst and FOF

 Amanda Hearst is the founder and chair of Friends of Finn.
 She is a member of the HSUS board of directors and received our Compassion in Action Award in 2015.
-She is also the special projects editor at Town & Country magazine and sits on the Executive Board of Riverkeeper, an environmental organization dedicated to protecting the bodies of water around New York City.
+She is also the special projects editor at Town & Country magazine and sits on the board of directors of Riverkeeper, an environmental organization dedicated to protecting the bodies of water around New York City.
 She currently resides in Manhattan with her pup, Finnegan.